 4. Create a successful environment

 Good habits are easier to build if they fit into your life.
 Create an environment where sticking to your goals is as easy as possible.

 This point sums up the preceding three steps.
 If you've got clear goals and thought about how you're going to achieve them, have rallied support from people around you, and are being realistic, then you're well on your way to creating this successful environment.

 The second part of this step is to set some of those action points into motion.
 This action could be taking ultra-processed foods out of your shopping basket, digging out your workout clothes, or signing up to a weekly running group.

 5. Track and monitor your progress

-Visualising the improvements you make to markers like cholesterol and blood sugar in just a few months will encourage you to adopt these changes long-term as part of a healthy lifestyle - and not as just a one-off fitness kick.
+Seeing improvements to markers like cholesterol and blood sugar can encourage you to encourage you to adopt these changes long-term as part of a healthy lifestyle - and not as just a one-off fitness kick.